MattiaBenincasa/BenincasaToDoList/test/lib/googletest-1.13.0/README.md

 ## Related Open Source Projects

 [GTest Runner](https://github.com/nholthaus/gtest-runner) is a Qt5 based
-automated test-runner and Graphical User Interface with powerful features for Windows and Linux platforms.
+automated test-runner and Graphical List Interface with powerful features for Windows and Linux platforms.

 [GoogleTest UI](https://github.com/ospector/gtest-gbar) is a test runner that